 Despite the large crowd (not large by Wembley standards, of course, but at 55,990 it was still more than the capacity of most Premier League grounds), the atmosphere felt flat.
 We’d expected England to win, and we’d got that.
 But I couldn’t help but think that there was something missing.
 Evidently, I prefer football matches where I can’t comfortably predict the outcome in advance.

-As I queued for some post-match chips on Wembley Way while everyone else streamed towards the Tube station, I heard the guys selling the half-scarves trying to flog them at half-price.
+As I queued for some post-match chips on Wembley Way while everyone else streamed towards the Tube station, I heard the guys selling the half-and-half scarves trying to flog them at half-price.
 There were few takers.